 In 2009, Haim joined the Taub Center research team.
 Since then, he has participated in research on the subject of poverty and inequality.
 In addition, he has participated in research on demographics within the education system.

-Hadas holds a Bachelor’s degree in Computer Science and Economics from the Hebrew University.
+Yuval holds a B.Sc. in Statistics, Operations-Research and Economics from Tel-Aviv University.

 Shavit Madhala is a researcher at the Taub Center since 2014.
 She holds a BA (with honors) and MA in the research track of the Environmental Economics and Management Department in the Faculty of Agriculture, The Hebrew University of Jerusalem.
 She is a graduate of the Amirim Program – a research program for honor students.
 Her research at the Taub Center has included the areas of welfare and the Israeli labor market.